Galileo Galilei: Children

-Despite being a genuinely pious Roman Catholic, Galileo fathered three children out of wedlock with Marina Gamba.
+Despite being a pious Catholic, Galileo fathered three children out of wedlock with Marina Gamba.
 They had two daughters, Virginia (born 1600) and Livia (born 1601), and a son, Vincenzo (born 1606).

 Due to their illegitimate birth, Galileo considered the girls unmarriageable, if not posing problems of prohibitively expensive support or dowries, which would have been similar to Galileo's previous extensive financial problems with two of his sisters.
 Their only worthy alternative was the religious life.
 Both girls were accepted by the convent of San Matteo in Arcetri and remained there for the rest of their lives.

 Virginia took the name Maria Celeste upon entering the convent.
 She died on 2 April 1634, and is buried with Galileo at the Basilica of Santa Croce, Florence.
 Livia took the name Sister Arcangela and was ill for most of her life.
 Vincenzo was later legitimised as the legal heir of Galileo and married Sestilia Bocchineri.